ark-sys/scalehub/README.md

   - **`secrets`**: Contains the Grid5000 VPN connection files and the ssh private key for Grid5000.
   - **`fish`**: Contains the fish shell autocomplete configuration files.
   - **`nginx`**: Contains the nginx configuration files.
+  - **`monitor`**: Contains the Dockerfile for the experiment-monitor container that manages the lifecycle of the experiments.
+  - **`flink`**: Contains a custom Flink 1.20 image with the S3 presto plugin enabled.
 - **deploy.sh**:  Helps building, running, updating the Docker image, and managing Docker secrets.